-EuroMillions: UK ticket-holder claims record £195m jackpot
+EuroMillions: UK ticket-holder claims £195m record jackpot

 - Published

-A single ticket holder has claimed record-breaking winnings of £195m in the EuroMillions lottery.
+A single ticket-holder has claimed record-breaking winnings of £195m in the EuroMillions lottery.

-If confirmed, the UK ticket-holder would become the biggest National Lottery winner of all time.
+If confirmed, this will make them the biggest National Lottery winner of all time.

 It eclipses the wealth of Sir Tom Jones, who is worth £180m according to the 2022 Sunday Times Rich List.